vsine/M.philosophy/README.md

-# To preserve my philosophy in the world.
+# For preserve my philosophy in the world.